Eveldee/Nobeta-Guides/Any% NMG/README.md

 > Shortcut to the falling rocks by jumping over the small obstacle on the left

+> [!TIP]
+>
+> Muki found a faster way than going up the stairs after destroying the rock wall by climbing on the right side.
+You can find [a video of it there](https://youtu.be/SBDBd1IsGO8?si=J0l9-lDZYw4Zh_OO&t=252)

 Just after the last wooden platform, go to the left and do a double jump extension `jump > double aerial melee attack > jump > double aerial melee attack > stop sprint` to reach the chest for Arcane magic.
 If you are low on stamina at the wooden platform, stop running and wait to recover a bit to avoid falling down before the jump (would be quite unfortunate).
 Destroy the two dolls to get a few souls, open the chest, pick up the Arcane magic book and either go around left or right while recovering stamina _(~80%)_.
 This part can be quite tricky and going left or right is equivalent in difficulty.
 The goal is to fall down and pick up the Ice magic book in the chest, but, there are a lot of enemies that can hit you while you're picking the book, cancelling the pickup animation.
 The two enemies on the ledge above can shoot projectiles at you and are the most likely to cancel you.
 They will first lock onto you when you are falling down and then wait a bit before shooting.
 This means that there are two possibilities, either pickup the book before they shoot at you, or wait, dodge both projectiles and then pickup the book.
 Find you own timing by training it multiple times and stick with it, consistency is key for this segment.

+> [!IMPORTANT]
+>
+> **Arcane 2 skip:** If you are going for the Arcane 2 skip route, you can jump down directly to the Ice magic chest but make sure to break the doll near the Arcane magic chest to get some souls for upgrades later.
+A video shows it better than any word could: [check the example there](https://youtu.be/SBDBd1IsGO8?si=0aaAhSxo4b3MvysY&t=259).
+> One downside of this route is that it is not easy at all to reach Ice magic using this route without getting hit by the enemies.
+A lot of different paths work, the one I use may not be easy to do if you don't have high camera sensibility to do the 180 and forget to redirect while in the air.
+Try to find one that works best for you.

 ### [Tania Start](https://www.youtube.com/watch?v=CHPPDXbgu5s&t=283)